Brownie Black Bean Muffins

 Brownie black bean muffins are flourless with a base of black beans and oats — and I promise, you can’t even taste the difference.
 Even better?
 They’re made in a blender for minimal effort and easy clean-up.

-These black bean muffins are inspired by brownie bites.
+These black bean muffins are inspired by chocolate brownie bites.

-The texture is surprisingly smooth and fudgy.
+The texture is a little chewy, and surprisingly smooth and fudgy.
 Made from blended black beans, oats, maple syrup, and cocoa powder, these delicious muffins don’t taste as healthy as they seem.
 In fact, the main thing you’ll taste is chocolate.

 I promise, you would never guess these muffins contained beans.
 Once everything is blended and baked, all you’re getting is a delicious and nutrient-packed muffin you’ll love to eat.